druid000/sinatra-testapp/README.md

 to get a better understanding of the mysterious parts of RoR.

-Credit to Michael Hartl, Dan Harper, and Jose Mota.
+Special thanks to Michael Hartl, Dan Harper, and Jose Mota.

 Ruby on Rails Resources: http://goo.gl/l2Qo9